Trona

-Trona (trisodium hydrogendicarbonate dihydrate, also sodium sesquicarbonate dihydrate, Na2CO3•2NaHCO3•3H2O) is a non-marine evaporite mineral.
+Trona (trisodium hydrogendicarbonate dihydrate, also sodium sesquicarbonate dihydrate, Na2CO3·NaHCO3·2H2O) is a non-marine evaporite mineral.
 It is mined as the primary source of sodium carbonate in the United States, where it has replaced the Solvay process used in most of the rest of the world for sodium carbonate production.
+Turkey is also a major producer.

 Etymology

-The word entered English by way of either Swedish (trona) or Spanish (trona), with both possible sources having the same meaning as in English.
-Both of these derive from the Arabic trōn, which in turn derives from the Arabic natron, and Hebrew נתרן (natruna), which comes from ancient Greek νιτρον (nitron), derived ultimately from ancient Egyptian ntry (or nitry'’).
+The word entered English by way of either Swedish (trona) or Spanish (trona), with both possible sources having the same meaning as in English: the mineral natron from North Africa.
+Both the Spanish and Swedish terms derive from the Arabic trōn, which in turn derives from Arabic natron and Hebrew נתרן (natruna), which comes from ancient Greek νιτρον (nitron), derived ultimately from Ancient Egyptian ntry (or nitry).